alshdavid/BorrowScript/README.md

 const foo: string = 'Hello' // immutable string assignment let bar = foo // move the value from immutable "foo" into mutable "bar" bar.push(' World')

-// console.log(foo) <-- Not possible because foo has been moved into bar and thus ownership transferred
 ```

 ## Ownership